-The Afrosiyab from Tashkent departed in the evening and rolled into Samarkand around 9pm, right on schedule.
+The Afrosiyab from Tashkent departed in the evening and rolled into Samarkand around 9 pm, right on schedule.
 The ride itself was quite comfortable and the modern Spanish train touched a cool 200 kmph.
 Once out of the train station, it took some deft negotiation with the cab drivers before we got going.
-The ride into Samarkand can be quite deceptive as at night if gave the impression of a fairly dead and broken city, maybe the rain didn’t help.
+The ride into Samarkand can be quite deceptive as at night it gave the impression of a fairly dead and broken city.
+Probably the rain didn’t help its cause.

 The L’Argamark hotel entrance was a big think Iron gate in a small dark alley.
-Once the gate opened, though, the world changed quickly.
-Place, the staff and the room was absolutely charming and we could see the dome of the Gur-e-Amir from our room windows.
-The breakfast next morning was a lovely set of local fare.
+Once the gate opened, it was a whole different world.
+The place, the staff, and the room were charming.
+We could see the dome of the Gur-e-Amir from our room windows.
+The breakfast the next morning was a lovely set of local fare.
 The French influence showed in the room and a little bit in the staff too.

 We had reached the hotel only around 10 and their kitchen was closed.
 The walk to find dinner at 10:30 pm was interesting.
 Most of the places were closed but the hotel manager gave us directions to a cafe some 10-15 min walk away that served some good European fare.
-That place shut down around 11 too, so if we had been only a little bit late, might have been a hungry evening.
-It was quiet outside when we walked back, but it seemed very safe, to our relief.
+That place shut down around 11 too, so if we had been only a little bit late it might have been a hungry evening.
+It was very quiet outside when we walked back, but it seemed very safe.

-A 15 minute stroll from Gur-e-amir was the highlight of the trip – the unbelievable Registon Square (pronounced more like registaan – desert, in Urdu).
-The square formed by 3 madarsas defies imagination in terms of scale, architecture and level of detail in the designs all around.
-The 3 madarsas were build at different times, spanning some 200 years, but to the untrained eye would seem part of a well laid plan.
-Each of the madarsa has more to show off inside with some amazing courtyards and roof inlay work.
-The true magic of the square though was visible when we came back in the evening.
-As the sun set, the structures stood out even more and then at 8pm, magic happened!
+A 15-minute stroll from Gur-e-amir led to the highlight of the trip – the unbelievable Registon Square (pronounced more like ‘registaan’ – desert, in Urdu).
+The square formed by three madrasas defies imagination in terms of scale, architecture, and level of detail in the designs all around.
+The madrasas were built at different times, spanning some 200 years, but to the untrained eye would seem part of a well-laid plan.
+Each of the madrasas has more to show off inside with some amazing courtyards and roof inlay work.
+The true charisma of the square though was visible when we came back in the evening.
+As the sunset, the structures stood out even more, and then at 8 pm, magic happened!
 The lights turned on and the crowd sitting on the stairs watching let out a small gasp, in unison.
-Some of the pictures do little justice to how the empty square looked in the night with some well planned lighting and deep blue sky.
-Built between the 15th and 17th centuries, the massive facades make their quiet case for being called a wonder.
+Some of the pictures do little justice to how the empty square looked in the night with some well-planned lighting and deep blue sky.
+Built between the 15th and 17th centuries, the massive facades make their quiet case for being called a wonder of the world.

-The next day started with breakfast followed by a trip to Mohammad-al-Bukhari mausoleum which is the monument furthest outside the main city – about a 30 minute drive.
+The next day started with breakfast followed by a trip to Mohammad-al-Bukhari mausoleum which is the monument furthest outside the main city – about a 30-minute drive.
 This was the first place where some dress restrictions were posted – basically covered knees and shoulders – the usual.
 The main structure in the middle is quite ornate but I don’t think this one would stand its own against some of the other mausoleums here.
-Once back we stopped at the mausoleum of their last president, which was definitely not worth the stop.
-The Afrosiyab area is a large mount with number of historic excavations.
+Once back we stopped at the mausoleum of their last president, which was not worth the stop.
+The Afrosiyab area is a large mount with several historic excavations.
 Again, not much to see.
 We then ended up at Ulugh Beg’s observatory – the grandson of Timur and I believe, his favorite.
 Ulugh Beg was an astronomer and scientist.
 He did some pretty cool work to understand the structure of the universe and while only a part of the observatory is left, it is quite a cool sight and the museum next door gives some good insights.

-A good Shashlik lunch followed – really cheap and delicious.
-Then we were led to the most stunning monument for the day, the Shah-i-Zinda tombs – a necropolis of many built between 9th and 14th centuries.
+A good Shashlik lunch followed – cheap and delicious.
+Then we were led to the most stunning monument for the day, the Shah-i-Zinda tombs – a necropolis of many built between the 9th and 14th centuries.
 It is believed a cousin of the Prophet is buried here, giving the place a religious flavor.
 Some buildings were added in the 19th century.
 Today there are about 20 tombs in the necropolis, next to each other and each with a different set of spectacular interior and exterior ceramic designs.
 Each of the structures is a work of art and most could be an attraction by themselves.